Duration 37 minutes

 AION with choreography:

-In the version with choreography the music of AION is approximately 45 minutes in duration, and the event is approximately 50 minutes.
+In the version with choreography the event is a choreographed-symphonic-stage-work and includes choreography by Erna Omarsdottir.
+The music of AION is 47 minutes in duration in the version with choreography, and the event is approximately 50 minutes in duration.
 There are specific score and parts for the version with choreography.

 Artistic directors: Anna Thorvaldsdottir and Erna Ómarsdóttir

 Music: Anna Thorvaldsdóttir

 Dancers: Charmene Pang, Elín Signý Weywadt Ragnarsdóttir, Erna Gunnarsdóttir, Félix Urbina Alejandre, Inga Huld Hákonardóttir, Shota Inoue, Tilly Sordat and Una Björg Bjarnadóttir.

 The choreography is created in collaboration with the dancers of Iceland Dance Company.